Study modes: Full-time, Part-time

 You will be assigned two dissertation supervisors at the outset of the programme.

 The concentration on research under supervision makes this degree suitable for those contemplating doctoral study, whether in our own School or elsewhere, and many who take this degree follow that route.

 But undertaking substantial and independent research and a writing project is equally excellent preparation for a wide variety of careers.

-A UK 2:1 degree, or its international equivalent, in a relevant discipline is usually required.
+A UK 2:1 honours degree, or its international equivalent, in a relevant discipline.

 Check whether your international qualifications meet our general entry requirements:

 All applicants must have one of the following qualifications as evidence of their English language ability:

 an undergraduate or masters degree, that was taught and assessed in English in a majority English speaking country as defined by UK Visas and Immigration